Skip navigation

 Symptoms

-Frozen shoulder without any known cause starts with pain.
-This pain prevents you from moving your arm.
-The lack of movement leads to stiffness and decreased motion.
-Eventually you cannot perform activities such as reaching over your head.
+Frozen shoulder can start with pain without any cause or minor trauma.
+The pain may be severe and prevent you from moving your arm.
+This lack of movement can lead to stiffness and even less motion.
+Over time, you are not able to do movements such as reaching over your head or behind you.

 Exams and Tests

-You may have x-rays of the shoulder to make sure there is no other problem, such as arthritis.
-Sometimes an MRI exam may show inflammation, but there are no specific findings that diagnose frozen shoulder.
+You may have x-rays of the shoulder.
+This is to make sure there is no other problem, such as arthritis or calcium deposits.
+Sometimes, an MRI exam shows inflammation, but these types of imaging tests are usually not needed to diagnose frozen shoulder.

 Treatment